m-skrzypczak/Skrzypczak-Data-Analyst-Take-Home/README.md

         Query can be found in the Fetch Growth YoY.sql file with notes and assumptions
         Answer: The table produced by the query with show the year, new users, the previous year's total users, and the % increase, comparing this year's new userd to the last year's total users.
-2017 showed the largest percentage growth at 4227% but 2022 showed the largest number of new users at 26,811
+2017 showed the largest percentage growth at 427% but 2022 showed the largest number of new users at 26,811

+Third: communicate with stakeholders
+Construct an email or slack message that is understandable to a product or business leader who is not familiar with your day-to-day work.
+Summarize the results of your investigation.
+Include:

+    Key data quality issues and outstanding questions about the data One interesting trend in the data
+        Use a finding from part 2 or come up with a new insight Request for action: explain what additional help, info, etc. you need to make sense of the data and resolve any outstanding issues

+The email, prepared for fictional stakeholder Kim, can be found in the Fetch Email.pdf file